 Average carat size we sell is 2 carats, and round is the most popular cut.
 Cushion cuts take 2nd place.

-Fluff It Up: A round 6-prong setting will make your stone look a little bit larger than it actually is.
+Fluff It Up: A round 6-prong setting will make your stone look a little bit larger than it actually is, vs doing a 4 prong setting.

 We Do Think Bigger IS Better